alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Do they represent concepts of some kind, or are they just pretty designs?
+Are marks more likely to represent functions words, or are they content words?
 With a more concrete language description in mind it is conceivable that these inscriptions might be decyphered, or at least put in context.